tonioloewald/bindinator.js/docs/react.md

     }
 ```
 In `b8r` we would disable the submit button with a simple binding.
 Allowing the user
-to click the button but ignoring the click is a UI _antipattern_.
-Things that won't work
+to click the button but ignoring the click is an _antipattern_.
+Things that aren't
-should look and behave like they aren't going to work.
+going to work should look and behave like they aren't going to work.
 ```
     const newItem = {
       text: this.state.text,
       id: Date.now()
 ```
-We need to mock a unique `id` because rendering arrays correctly in React requires a _unique_
+We need to create a unique `id` because rendering arrays correctly in React requires a _unique_
 key value, and using the index is not efficient (if the array gets reordered you may discover
 that you aren't correctly and/or efficiently redrawing the DOM).